Cottand/KEEP/proposals/pattern-matching.md

 - Java is considering this (see [JEP 375](https://openjdk.java.net/jeps/375) and [JEP draft 8213076](https://openjdk.java.net/jeps/8213076)).
 Without guards, but the draft JEP mentions plans to add them in the future
 - [C# supports this](https://docs.microsoft.com/en-us/dotnet/csharp/pattern-matching) with a more verbose syntax through `case` .. `when` ..
-- In [Haskell](https://www.haskell.org/tutorial/patterns.html) pattern matching (along with guards) is a core language feature extensively used to traverse data structures and to define functions, mathcing on their arguments
+- In [Haskell](https://www.haskell.org/tutorial/patterns.html) pattern matching (along with guards) is a core language feature extensively used to traverse data structures and to define functions, matching on their arguments
 - [Rust](https://doc.rust-lang.org/book/ch18-03-pattern-syntax.html) supports pattern matching through `match` expressions
 - [Scala](https://docs.scala-lang.org/tour/pattern-matching.html) supports pattern matching (along with guards)
 - Python does not support pattern matching, but like Kotlin it supports destructuring of tuples and collections, though not classes